 Saiga antelopes are critically endangered animals with unusual appearances.

-They have a uniquely structured nose with bloated nostrils that face downwards.
-This adaptation is thought to help them filter out dust during summers.
+These ugly animals have uniquely structured noses with bloated nostrils that face downwards.
+This adaptation is thought to help them filter out dust during summer.

-The color of their coat varies according to season.
+The color of their coat varies according to the season.

 Satanic Leaf-Tailed Gecko